PaulCalderon/strongmind-pizza/README.md

 1234
 ```
 - You can use the admin site to interact with the API but includes the ability to configure the API administrative settings.
-    - You can add create new users and groups, as well as change and assign permissions.
+    - You can create new users and groups, as well as change and assign permissions.

 [Link to deployed project's admin site](http://pizzastoredeployment-env.eba-ywgipkmu.ap-southeast-1.elasticbeanstalk.com/admin/)